"Q: what did the egg say to the other egg?

 5) Trader Joe's Tomato Basil Hummus [UPDATE -- recently Trader Joe's SPICY Hummus too]

 6) Sitting around cracking wise with a cool posse

-That I am starting to think that I am the only person in Los Angeles who does not ride a motorcyle or go tandem skydiving ;)
+That I am starting to think that I am the only person in Los Angeles who does not spend time in a tiger cage or go tandem skydiving ;)